alxtsg/OpenBSD-Namecheap-DDNS/README.md

 ## Installation ##

 0. Download the script.
-1. Update configurations in the script.
+1. Add configuration files in the `configs` directory.

 ## Usage ##

-There are a number of configurations should be updated before using:
+Each configuration file in the `configs` directory should be a regular, readable, non-hidden file, and contains the following properties:

 * `domain`: Domain name.
-* `password`: Dynamic DNS password.
+* `password`: Password for updating the DNS record using the Dynamic DNS feature provided by Namecheap.
-* `host`: Host. `@` for the domain itself.
+* `host`: Host.
+Use `@` for the domain itself.
-* `log`: Log file.
-Default to ddns.log placed next to the script.
+* `log`: Log filename.
+The log file is put under the `logs` directory.

+A file `.example.com.config` is put under the `configs` as an example.

 A cron job can be setup to run the script periodically.
 For example, add a cron job by `crontab -e`:

     # Run the script located at /path/to/update.sh every 1 hour.
-    0 * * * * /path/to/update.sh
+    0 * * * * /bin/sh /path/to/update.sh

 ## License ##